Brandon Harper

 $ sudo systemctl status docker

-Download docker-compose and save it as docker-compose in your home directory.
+Step 2: Download docker-compose and save it as docker-compose in the home directory (~/).

-Set executable permissions for docker-compose so that it can be used from the command line:
+Step 3: set executable permissions for docker-compose so that it can be used crom the CLI.

 $ ./docker-compose --version